-Applications will be accepted in the fall of 2017 for students entering in the fall of 2018.
-Our application deadline is January 15, 2018 and our admissions committee will begin to review applications once they are completed.
+Applications will be accepted in the fall of 2018 for students entering in the fall of 2019.
+Our application deadline is January 15, 2019 and our admissions committee will begin to review applications near this deadline.

 The application process to the PhD Program is online through the University of Washington Graduate School.
 Fill out an online application, upload the following documents (or mail directly to the program), designate recommenders and pay the application fee.

 - Résumé listing educational qualifications, work experience, date of admission to legal practice (if applicable) academic honors and awards and any other professional affiliations relevant to the application.

 - Statement of Purpose (1-2 pages).
 Please state the reasons for wishing to undertake PhD studies, your area(s) of research interest, and future career plans.

 - Dissertation Proposal (5-10 pages).
 The proposal should be detailed enough to show your understanding of your field of interest and the need for new, original research.